 The UNSW actuarial program is fully accredited by the Institute of Actuaries of Australia and relevant courses are approved for VEE by the Society of Actuaries (SOA) in the US.
 To qualify as an actuary in Australia requires the completion of, or exemption from, subjects in the professional syllabus of the Institute of Actuaries of Australia.

 Qualification as an Associate of the Institute of Actuaries of Australia (AIAA) is attained on completion of the courses in the Foundation Program and the Actuary Program along with a 1-year working experience.
 Qualification as a Fellow of the Institute of Actuaries of Australia (FIAA) requires the completion of subjects in the Foundation Program, the Actuary Program, and Fellowship Program.

-The Foundation Program is covered by the relevant subjects in the Bachelor of Actuarial Studies.
+The Foundation Program is covered by the relevant subjects in the Master of Actuarial Studies.

 For the Actuary Program, there are two university accreditation components:

 The two parts of Actuary Program are covered at UNSW in three courses which cover actuarial principles and practice along with data analytics.

 Students can complete the Foundation Program courses as part of their university program.
 Success at gaining the exemptions requires above average grades (65% and above).
 Those aiming to enter the actuarial profession should normally expect to gain most of the exemptions and should be aiming to obtain at least an average 70% mark in their University studies.